-- Work with joint labor/management team to develop guidelines regarding the duties, power and authority of Site Leadership Teams; - Provide professional development opportunities for Site Leadership Team members in the shared decision-making process and decision-making parameters; - Provide data and other necessary information to the site in a timely manner and accessible format; - Analyze site assessments of the shared decision-making process and report to the sites; - Work with joint labor/management team to develop a process for assessment and feedback to area offices of support provided to sites.
+- 3. Guideline Development: Work with joint labor/management team to develop guidelines regarding the duties, power and authority of Site Leadership Teams; - 4.
+Professional Development Opportunities: Provide professional development opportunities for Site Leadership Team members in the shared decision-making process and decision-making parameters; - 5.
+Information and Data: Provide data and other necessary information to the site in a timely manner and accessible format; - 6.
+Site Assessment Analysis: Analyze site assessments of the shared decision-making process and report to the sites; - 7.
+Assessment and Feedback process: Work with joint labor/management team to develop a process for assessment and feedback to area offices of support provided to sites

-C. Site Leadership Team Relationships with the District and Site
+4.3.7 Relationships with the District and Site

-The Site Leadership Team shall be accountable to the area superintendent and central administration for policies congruent with the strategic direction of the District, and will use the School Improvement Process as the vehicle for the development of policy to further the District Strategic Plan.
-All policy issues should be based on the recommendations of and communication with all interest groups represented on the Site Leadership Team, and these recommendations in turn should represent an inclusive review within their respective memberships.

-Site Leadership Teams will also:
+- a.
+Accountability to MPS Strategic Direction: The Site Leadership Team shall be accountable to the Associate Superintendent and central administration for policies congruent with the strategic direction of the District, and will use the School Improvement Process as the vehicle for the development of policy to further the District Strategic Plan. - b.
+Representative Policy Development: All policy issues should be based on the recommendations of and communication with all interest groups represented on the Site Leadership Team, and these recommendations in turn should represent an inclusive review within their respective memberships. - c.
+Transparency: Site Leadership Teams will:

-- ensure a clear organizational structure - clearly communicate the decision-making process - identify the parties responsible for decision-making

-In the school, the Site Leadership Team also will build inclusiveness, cohesiveness and consensus.
-The school administration will be accountable to the site team, to the area superintendent, and to central administration for the implementation of policy.
-Shared decision makers will assess themselves using the Standards of Effective Schools as a guideline (see Section B).
-The Decision-Making Parameters, found in an addendum at the back of this contract, will guide the development of policy structure and their relationship with the central administration.

-Site Leadership Teams are specifically required to construct and ensure the establishment and alignment of student behavior plans, professional staff development plans, and other plans for their site that reflect District Strategic Direction, Improvement Agenda, and their site SIP.
-Teams are referred to Article V of this contract for Staff Development and to Article VI for student behavior.
+- ensure a clear organizational structure - clearly communicate the decision-making process - identify the parties responsible for decision-making - d.
+Policy Development, Implementation, and Inclusiveness: In the school, the Site Leadership Team also will build inclusiveness, cohesiveness and consensus.
+The school administration will be accountable to the site team, to the Associate Superintendent, and to central administration for the implementation of policy.
+The Decision-Making Parameters, found in an addendum at the back of this contract, will guide the development of policy structure and their relationship with the central administration. - e.
+Responsibility for Plan Development: Site Leadership Teams are specifically required to construct and ensure the establishment and alignment of student behavior plans, professional staff development plans, and other plans for their site that reflect District Strategic Direction, Improvement Agenda, and their site SIP.
+Teams are referred to Article 5 of this contract for Staff Development and to Article VI 6 for student behavior. - f.
+Self-Assessment: Shared decision makers will assess themselves using the Standards of Effective Schools as a guideline (see B 4.3.3)

-D. Site Leadership Team Relationship with Other Committees, Task Forces, and Work Groups:
+4.3.8 Relationship with Other Committees, Task Forces, and Work Groups: